sinnerschrader/sinnerschrader-career/data/jobs/en/junior-strategist-ham.md

 - Extensive Powerpoint and Keynote knowledge as well as first experience in creating convincing presentations
 - First experience in workshop and method design

+### Who we are:

+- You’ll join an international team with strategists from varied backgrounds, from sociologists to straight-up product strategists, from cultural omnivores to economists
+- Our broad spectrum of strategic capabilities as a team today, is owed to our diverse experiences, skills, cultures and personalities
+- Our different backgrounds help us to understand, connect and translate between clients, client’s clients, colleagues and robots
+- As varied as our backgrounds and skill sets are, so is the role you’re taking on as strategist.
+It will be shaped by and around you

 ### What we offer:

 - Exciting and innovative projects for well-known companies